cs25-esc/amazonprime-movie-recommendation-engine/README.md

 like this we have generated arrays of length ten thousand for all 9668 movies

-# findig similarity using each movie with another using cosine similarity
+# finding similarity between each movie with another using cosine similarity

 evreything upto feature making is completed, now its turn for the most interesting part - we need to find the similarity between two movies based on the tags. if we use euclidian distance it will be a most computationally hectic process so i have used cosine similarity.